Skip to content

 Who is eligible?

-Keep in mind that if your business or charity is part of a group of connected companies, the group’s total employers’ Class 1 National Insurance liabilities for the previous tax year must be less than £100,000.
-Only one of the companies in the group can claim the Employment Allowance.
+If your business or charity is part of a group of connected companies, only one of the companies in the group can claim the Employment Allowance.

-The following employers can’t claim the Employment Allowance:
+The following employers still can’t claim the Employment Allowance:

-• Companies with only one employee paid above the Class 1 National Insurance secondary threshold (for the 2023/24 tax year this is £758 per month) where that employee is also a director of the company.
+• Companies with only one employee paid above the Class 1 National Insurance secondary threshold where that employee is also a director of the company.

 The following employees can’t be included in Employment Allowance claims: